martynbiz/questions-l5/README.md

 Everything get's returned to the view as an array.
 This is so that js can also fetch the same data without some complicated conversions (as front end templates cannot use

 gulp and phpunit testing

+every model has date_* attributes (e.g. date_created)

+don't delete users as we don't remove questions. to revoke their access, either disable or delete on sso